davidclough/node/_documents/javascript-guide/javascript-guide.md

 	    };
 	})(jQuery);

 Of course this example will throw an exception if there are no matches.
-This could be called if a large form fails validation to scroll the the first failing item:
+It could be called if a large form fails validation to scroll the first failing item:

 	$(".validation-error").goTo();

 `localStorage` allows you to use HTML5 local storage to store _primitive_ values in key value pairs.
 It works in IE8.
-Advantage over using cookies include a bigger storage capacity (5 megabytes) and the fact that the information is not transmitted to the server in requests.
+Advantages over using cookies include a bigger storage capacity (5 megabytes) and the fact that the information is not transmitted to the server in requests.
 One usage is to persist settings so that, when the user comes back to a particular page, certain elements can be pre-populated with the values that the user last entered.

-There are `setItem()`, `getItem()`, `removeItem()` and `clear()` methods.
+The localStorage object has `setItem()`, `getItem()`, `removeItem()` and `clear()` methods.
 Also items can be set and retrieved using square brackets notation.
 The values in localStarage are accessible on a "per origin" basis and do not expire by default.

 	localStorage["myPersistedSetting"] = "12345";
 	console.log(localStorage["myPersistedSetting"]);